-At the end of each semester, the IQAC obtains feedback from students on the curriculum and this feedback is analysed and discussed at Pre-Board of studies.
-It is then further considered at the Board of studies and Academic Council and suggestions are presented for approval by the governing body.
-Additionally, at the end of each semester, students are asked to assess teaching staff through a questionnaire, and these feedbacks are analysed and presented to the IQAC.
-The secretary of the college distributes reports to the staff with his observations and feedback, and discusses with them how to improve content transaction
+At the end of each semester, the IQAC obtains feedback from

+studentson the curriculum and this feedback is analyzed and discussed atPre- Board of studies.
+It is further considered at the Board ofstudies and Academic Council and suggestions are presented forapproval by the governing body.
+Additionally, at the end of eachsemester, students are asked to assess teaching staff through aquestionnaire, and these feedbacks are analyzed and presented to theIQAC.
+The secretary of the college distributes reports to the staffwith his observations and feedback, and discusses with them how toimprove content transaction.